Amana Corporation

 The Amana Corporation is an American brand of household appliances.
-It was founded in 1934 by George Foerstner as The Electrical Equipment Co. in Middle Amana, Iowa, to manufacture commercial walk-in coolers.
+It was founded in 1934 by George Foerstner as the Electrical Equipment Co. in Middle Amana, Iowa, to manufacture commercial walk-in coolers.
 The business was later owned by the Amana Society and became known as Amana Refrigeration, Inc. It is now owned by the Whirlpool Corporation.
+Today, the Amana brand is marketed as the economy brand of Whirlpool Corporation, slotting below Whirlpool in the lineup.
+Its closest competitor in the United States is the Hotpoint brand owned by GE Appliances/Haier.

 History

 In 1947, Amana manufactured the first upright freezer for the home, and in 1949 it added a side-by-side refrigerator.
 In 1950 the company was sold to a group of investors, including its founder, and became Amana Refrigeration, Inc.

 In 1954, it began making air conditioners.
 Amana was acquired in 1965 by Raytheon, which had invented the microwave oven in 1947, and introduced the commercial Radarange Model 1611 in 1954.
 In 1967, Amana introduced a consumer model of the Radarange, the first popular microwave designed for home use.